S02E05 Why sociotechnical systems demand a new kind of leadership

 Leadership: coordination, influence, emotional labor, and systems choreography.

-This isn’t a new idea.
-But it’s rarely done well—because it threatens the old status hierarchy.
+The dual track isn’t a new idea.
+But it’s rarely done well because it threatens the old status hierarchy.
 Luckily, threatening hierarchy is why this author gets up in the morning.

 What Happens Next